Masud99Rana/weather-service-api/readme.md

 * Fetch weather status by City.
 * Fetch weather status by Date.
-* Advance Authentication by JWT
+* Advance Authentication by JWT.

 **And many more.
 Explore them by following "[Getting Started](#getting-started)" section.**